solita/solita.github.com/_posts/2018-02-02-45-minutes-into-powerapps.md

 layout: post
 title: 45 minutes into MS PowerApps
 author: tomila
-excerpt: Extremely quick look into MS PowerApps
+excerpt: Extremely quick look into MS PowerApps and how to use it to create enterprise apps
 tags:
 - microsoft
 - powerapps